-VK4GED RMS on 40m band in Queensland, Australia
+VK4GED RMS on HF bands in Queensland, Australia

 Our monoband RMS is usually on the 40 metre band.
-We 'shadow' VK4DJC's RMS which is on the same frequency 7060.0 kHz dial.
-There's 400 km between us, so select whichever station gives best access to Winlink email from your location.
+We 'shadow' VK4DJC's RMS which is on 7050.5 kHz dial.
+There's 400 kilometres between us, so select whichever station gives best access to Winlink email from your location on that frequency.

-We have been using a compact horizontal dipole oriented NW/SE.
-The radiation pattern suits most radioamateurs in Queensland who live along the east coast of northern Australia.
-The dipole was made up of two back-to-back standard length Shark Hamstick mobile whips.
-We are currently testing the dipole with one standard length whip and one Shark mini (shortened) whip.
-The mini version fits easier on our balcony where antennas are mounted.
+Antenna-wise, we usually use a compact horizontal dipole on a rear balcony.
+The NW/SE radiation pattern suits most radioamateurs in Queensland who live along the east coast of northern Australia.
+The dipole is made up of two back-to-back Shark Hamstick mobile whips.

 Our RMS's transmitter is a fan-cooled Xiegu G90 outputting 20 watts.
-The receiver preamp is on.
+The receiver preamp is on during daylight hours and off at night, and the AGC is set to Fast.
 The audio interface is a SignaLink USB box connected to a DreamQuest miniPC running RMS Trimode software on Windows 11.

 The RMS settings are: